oknozor/blog/content/reverse-engineering-aoe2-part-1.md

 ### Age of Empires versions

-Since the first release of Age of Empires II in 1999 many extensions and new versions were published :
+Since the first release of Age of Empires II in 1999 many extensions and new versions were published:
-- The conqueror : the first expansion pack release in 2000
+- The conqueror: the first expansion pack release in 2000
 - HD Edition and its many addons (2013)
     - The Forgotten
     - The African Kingdoms